 The steps in this article are going to show you how to select data in a Microsoft Excel spreadsheet and convert it into a table.
 Once you have created a table in Excel 2013 you will be able to customize the design of that table, or filter it so that only some of the data appears in the table.

 For the sake of this guide we will assume that you already have the data in your spreadsheet, and that the data has headers.
 If you don’t have headers (a row at the top of the spreadsheet that identifies the data in the columns) then you may want to add a header row to make this process a little easier.

 Step 1: Open the spreadsheet in Excel 2013 that contains the data you want to turn into a table.

 Step 2: Select the data in the spreadsheet that you wish to turn into a table.

 Step 3: Click the Insert tab at the top of the window.

 Step 5: Check the box to the left of My table has headers (if it’s not already checked) then click the OK button.

-Now that you have turned some of your data into a table, it’s likely that you will want to change the way that it looks.
+Now that you have turned some of your data into a table and you know how to make a table in Excel 2013, it’s likely that you will want to change the way that it looks.
 This can include things like changing row or column columns, or automatically alternating row colors.